 Heartburn is caused by acid reflux, which is the regurgitation of partially digested liquids or foods that have mixed with stomach acid.
 This acidic mix makes its way into your esophagus and throat where it causes irritation.
 Anything that increases pressure on your abdomen can push the contents of your stomach up into the esophagus, including eating too much, obesity, and pregnancy.
 Occasional heartburn is nothing to worry about, but frequent heartburn can lead to chronic digestive disorders.
 How can you find heartburn relief?
 Here are some home remedies for heartburn to try.

-One of the heartburn home remedies is gum.
+One of the best home remedies for heartburn is gum.
 Chewing gum increases your production of saliva, an alkaline that helps neutralize the acids in regurgitated foods that cause a burning sensation, giving you heartburn relief.
 Here are 8 medical reasons you shouldn’t ignore heartburn.

 Stand up straight instead of slouching after meals to help food and acid stay in your stomach and out of your esophagus.
 Try sleeping on your side instead of your stomach, and elevate your head and upper body when you lie down.
-This simple fixes can greatly reduce heartburn and acid reflux symptoms, making it one of the greatest heartburn home remedies.
+These simple fixes can greatly reduce heartburn and acid reflux symptoms, making it one of the greatest home remedies for heartburn.
 These are the differences between acid reflux, heartburn, and Gerd.

 Deep breathing is one of the heartburn home remedies that anyone can do.
 Deep breathing exercises can reduce the amount of air swallowed and strengthen the muscles surrounding the lower esophageal sphincter, relieving some acid reflux symptoms.
 And the breathing exercises are unbelievably simple: just breathe in deeply, breathe out slowly.
 An Austrian study showed that breath-training exercises helped GERD sufferers, a chronic digestive disorder caused by acid reflux, “significantly” within four weeks.
 At a 9-month check-in, the participants who were still using the breathing exercises reported continued improvements in their acid reflux symptoms.